boyroywax/forme-groups/README.md

 > The Universal Object class is used to create a universal object.
 A universal object is an object that can be used in any group.
 It is used to create data schemas and data.

 The Universal Object holds the following attributes:
+- `nonce`: The nonce of the universal object
 - `name`: The name of the universal object
 - `description`: The description of the universal object
 - `owner`: The owner of the universal object